Denbigh School Year Six Virtual Tour

 - Further information regarding life at Denbigh School and wider support systems.

 Denbigh School is one of two Secondary Schools in The Denbigh Alliance Multi Academy Trust.
-I am very proud to lead an organisation which has at its core the values of ‘Care, Education and Opportunity’ for young people.
+It is an organisation which has at its core the values of ‘Care, Education and Opportunity’ for young people.
 It is our ambition as a Trust that the individual care we provide our students can exist within a larger organisation, where no student is anonymous.
 We have a determination to understand our students and staff and safeguard their needs, and believe that when you look after your students and staff everything is possible.
 This must be underpinned by a first-class educational experience where, within a culture of continuous learning, we all strive to do our very best, whatever the challenges.
 Lastly, we believe that setting the learning journey within a context of opportunity is crucial if our students and staff are to see the relevance of what they do.
 The opportunities that we provide through the Trust are both inspirational and enriching.

 We encourage students to use our Open Evening Student Passport below to guide them through the presentations from each of our Faculty areas.
 We hope that you find the information presented on this site useful.